mobizt/Firebase-ESP32/README.md

  * WEMOS LOLIN32

 ## Features
-Complete Firebase's REST API requests.
+Completed Firebase's REST API requests.

 Introduce the FirebaseData object that keeps the information and http client to work and reused.